-F) VCI Interconnect modelling
+F) VCI Interconnect modeling

 The VCI interconnect used for the TLM-T simulation is a generic interconnection network, named VciVgmn.
 The two main parameters are the number of initiators, and the number of targets.
-In TLM-T simulation, we don't want to reproduce the cycle-accurate behavior of a particular interconnect.
-We only want to simulate the contention in the network, when several VCI initiators try to reach the same VCI target.
-Therefore, the network is actually modeled as a complete cross-bar : In a physical network such as the multi-stage network described in Figure 2.a, conflicts can appear at any intermediate switch.
-In the VciVgmn network described in Figure 2.b, conflicts can only happen at the output ports.
+In TLM-T simulation, we don't want to reproduce the detailed, cycle-accurate, behavior of a particular interconnect.
+We only want to simulate the contention in the network, when several VCI intitiators try to reach the same VCI target.

+In a physical network such as the multi-stage network described in Figure 2.a, conflicts can appear at any intermediate switch.

+The VciVgmn network, described in Figure 2.b, is modeled as a cross-bar, and conflicts can only happen at the output ports.
 It is possible to specify a specific latency for each input/output couple.
-As in most physical interconnects, the general arbitration policy is round-robin.
+As in most physical interconnects, the general arbitration policy for each output port is round-robin.